 How to make the Kabab Handi?

-- In a medium bowl add yogurt along with powdered spices
+- In a medium bowl, add yogurt along with powdered spices

 - Such as red chili powder, salt, crushed coriander powder, and crushed black peppercorn, stir to combine well and set aside